Gee-Haw Whimmy-Diddles and Other Non-Fiction Casualties O’ the Day

 Perhaps an ancestor of James Marshall's Portly McSwine?

-Copyright 1973!!
-And note the author.
-Guess this is what Mr. Green was up to pre-Looking For Alaska.
-I'll be taking this next time I head into the deep bush for sure.
+Copyright 1973!!!
+Note the author: I guess this is what Mr Green was up to pre-Looking For Alaska.
+This is essentially a compendium of Canadian Sasquatch sitings.
+I’ll be taking this treatise next time I head into the deep bush, for sure.

 And, finally, the book that gave this post its name: